sigeward-king/sigeward-king/README.md

 *2. ChiselFix: A Cross-Layer Debugging Framework Powered By LLM（First auther），in Submissions*

-*3. ParetoPilot: Global Optimization Reasoning on HLS Design Space Exploration with LLMs*
+*3. ParetoPilot: Global Optimization Reasoning on HLS Design Space Exploration with LLMs, in Submissions in DAC*

-*4. ZK-Tracer: A High-Performance Heterogeneous Accelerator for Zero-Knowledge VM Trace Generation*
+*4. ZK-Tracer: A High-Performance Heterogeneous Accelerator for Zero-Knowledge VM Trace Generation, in Submissions in DAC*

 ---
 <div align="center">